Arjun Bhardwaj Suicide: Man Posts Bizarre Facebook Live Video Before Committing Suicide

-Arjun Bhardwaj, a 24-year-old man from Bengaluru, India posted a bizarre video on Facebook before he committed suicide.
+Arjun Bhardwaj, a 24-year-old man from Bengaluru, India, posted a bizarre video on Facebook before he committed suicide.
 According to The Mumbai Mirror, minutes after Bhardwaj live-streamed the video on Facebook, he jumped to his death from the 19th floor of a five-star hotel in suburban Mumbai.
-Bhardwaj, as per his bio on Facebook worked as a Research Analyst at Onionfans and is said to have a keen interest in the subject of death and mortality.
+Bhardwaj, as per his bio on Facebook, worked as a Research Analyst at Onionfans and is said to have a keen interest in the subject of death and mortality.
 According to police officials investigating the death, Arjun was also researching on the subject that fascinated him a lot.
 Police officers have managed to recover several notes from the room in which Bhardwaj is said to have scribbled the reasons for him to take the extreme step.
 The video that Bhardwaj recorded just before he leaped to his death from the 19th floor of the Taj Lands End Hotel has since then been removed.
 However, several copies keep appearing on YouTube.
-A separate video has also appeared in which Bhardwaj can be seeb breaking the glass windows and jumping off the building.
+A separate video has also appeared in which Bhardwaj can be seen breaking the glass windows and jumping off the building.

 24 year old BCom Student Arjun Bharadwaj committed suicide frm Bandra Taj lands End @news24tvchannel @vishuITV @mayankbhagwat @surajojhaa pic.twitter.com/VPf2yESxQg